wvovaw/gif-wallpaper/README.md

 - Build the project and run!
 > Done!
 Now you can debug the program

+### Cmake with editor of choice
+> You may work with cmake, but be sure this variables is defined
+- SDL2_INCLUDE_DIR:FILEPATH=.\SDL2-2.0.14\include
+- SDL2_LIBRARY:FILEPATH=.\SDL2-2.0.14\lib

+I use use VSCode with [cmake-tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extention, so i just defined this variables and debugging arguments in [settings.json](./.vscode/settings.json)

 ## Or download the latest build from Releases
 - Download gif-wallpaper.exe.
 I recomend to place it in the path that is in the $PATH variable;
 - Place it where you want to run from;